AndyObtiva/glimmer-dsl-swt/README.md

 In any case, if there is anything missing you would like added to the Glimmer Shape DSL that you saw available in the SWT APIs, you may [report an issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) or implement yourself and [contribute](#contributing) via a Pull Request.

+#### Shapes in a Widget

+Keep in mind that the Shape DSL can be used inside any widget, not just canvas.
+Unlike shapes on a canvas, which are standalone, when included in a widget content block, shapes are used as decorative add-ons.
+For example, shapes were used to decorate composite blocks in the [Tetris](#tetris) sample to have a more bevel look.

 ### Canvas Animation DSL

 (note: this is a very new feature of Glimmer.
 It may change a bit while getting battle tested.
 As always, you could default to basic SWT usage if needed.)